Remote Destinations

 We also operate and organize travel in small groups to the Far North of Greenland and Northeast Greenland for the truly adventurous traveler that wants to live on the edge and off grid.
 This is where you have the highest chance of encountering polar bears and witnessing the traditional lifeways of the Arctic Indigenous Peoples of Greenland.

-Inquire here about Qaanaaq and Ittoqqortoormiit trips in April + May 2024 and February through May 2025, respectively.
+Inquire here about Qaanaaq and Ittoqqortoormiit trips in 2025.